barcek/rhizo/README.md

 The 'FrameEntry.vue' file uses the `Filter` interface and exports an implementation of the same.
 This implementation provides the values used by the `Frame` component in managing the `FrameEntry` component in its role as a filter.

+The `FrameEntry` component is the sole view component used by the app.

 The component receives as props:

 - a `filterId` string value, which is passed to the `id` attribute on the parent element;
 - an `entry` object with a `name` string value which is passed to the heading element and a `body` string value - which may contain HTML - which is passed via the `v-html` directive to the `section` element.

+##### Listener

 A click listener on the parent element calls the `handleClick` method.
 If the target of the event is the `anchor` element defined in the implementation of the filter interface, that element has its `status` attribute toggled and the `open` and `query` events are emitted.

-The `FrameEntry` component is the sole view component used by the app.

 ### router/